 On my way to work today, something (annoying) happened and i started thinking about all the quirky things that makes driving in Okinawa fun, yet scary.
 I decided it would be cool to share these facts with you guys!
 During my break i sat down and wrote down a list, here’s what i came up with:

-1. We drive on the left side of the road.
+1. They drive on the left side of the road.

-That’s pretty weird in itself, only a small number of countries practice left-hand driving and well Japan is one of them.
+That’s pretty weird in itself, only a small number of countries practice left-hand driving and well… Japan is one of them.
 It’s really not that hard, it takes about a week to get accustomed to it.
+The hardest thing is figuring out the change signal/wipers, because they are on the opposite side here.
+For a while there you will be turning on the wipers when you want to signal a lane change.. it’s pretty hilarious.

 2. The japanese love small cars.